tpiperatgod/kubevela-openfunction-addon/README.md

-# kubevela-openfunction-addon
+# openfunction

-OpenFunction addon for KubeVela
+This is an addon template.
+Check how to build your own addon: https://kubevela.net/docs/platform-engineers/addon/intro